-In this paper, we build upon well-understood scheduling theory techniques to develop efficient and effective algorithms for spectrum assignment in mesh optical networks.
-In Section II, we review our earlier work that provides insight into the properties and structure of the spectrum assignment problem as a special case of a general multiprocessor scheduling problem, in which a task must be executed by multiple machines simultaneously.
-In Section III, we develop algorithms for multiprocessor scheduling that can be used to solve the corresponding spectrum assignment problem; we present two algorithms, one for general topology (mesh) networks, and a faster one for chain networks.
-We present numerical results to evaluate the performance of the algorithms in Section IV, and we conclude the paper in Section V.
+Following the introduction, we review our earlier work in Section 8.2 and provide insight into the properties and structure of the spectrum assignment problem as a special case of a general multiprocessor scheduling problem, in which a task must be executed by multiple machines simultaneously.
+In Section 8.3, we develop algorithms for multiprocessor scheduling, which can be used to solve the corresponding spectrum assignment problem; we present two algorithms-one for general topology (mesh) networks and a faster one for chain networks.
+We present numerical results to evaluate the performance of the algorithms in Section 8.4 and conclude the chapter in Section 8.5.